You can add it to the file

 Another option is to use

-and supports only simple assignments, not shell-style expansions.
+/etc/environment, which on Linux systems is read by the PAM module pam_env and supports only simple assignments, not shell-style expansions.
 (See Debian's guide on this.)

 These files are likely to already contain some assignments, so follow the syntax you see already present in your file.